henrikjacobsenfys/bifrost-workflow-2409/README.md

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen
+├── LICENSE            <- Open-source license (BSD 3-Clause)
-├── README.md          <- This top-level README for developers using this project.
+├── README.md          <- This README for users of this project.
 ├── data
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── meta           <- Data about the raw data files, used to fetch files from Nextcloud